 8. Create Incentives

-To manage this, you should give yourself short-term rewards as stepping stones towards achieving your longer-term goals.
+To manage this, you should give yourself short-term rewards as stepping stones toward achieving your longer-term goals.

 As the study states: